What are Key Statistics

 - Users – the total number of people who have an active Yammer account during the selected date range.
 If the number of users not look correct, then please read this article: Number of users doesn't match.

 - Posts – the total number of posts (i.e. where a person has started a new discussion thread).
-Unlike an email, a post doesn’t have a dedicated recipient, and therefore posts don’t have a number in the ‘To You’ row (on the Personal and Segment dashboards).
+Note for Personal and Segment dashboards: Unlike an email, a post doesn’t have a dedicated recipient, and therefore posts don’t have a number in the ‘To You’.

 - Replies – the total number of replies/comments to a post.
 If you reply to your own post, this reply is counted in the 'From' row, but (to avoid double-counting) is excluded in the 'To' row